64ZooLane/wag1/README.md

 ## About

-This tool was created to cause havoc across discord servers for the final months of selfbots existing :(
+This tool was created to have some fun with discord's api for the final months of selfbots existing :(

 ## Installation